vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Hiraṇyakeśi-dharmasūtras, an alphabetical index of sūtras, and word-index, together with extracts from Haradatta’s commentary, the Ujjvalā, by George B¨uhler.
 Third EditioṇPoona 1932.
 Bombay Sanskrit Series Nos.
 XLIV and L. Apastambagr ¯ .hyasūtra

 (ApGS) The ¯ Apastambˆıya Gr ˆ .ihyasˆutra with extracts from the commentaries of Haradatta and Sudarśanārya.
-Edit. by M. Winternitz.
+Ediṭby ṀWinternitz.
 Vienna 1887.

 Apastambaśrautasūtra ¯

-(āSS) The ´ Srauta Sūtra of ´ Apastamba belonging to the ¯ Taittirīya Sam. hitā with the commentary of Rudradatta.
-Edit. by Richard Garbe.
+(āSS) The ´ Srauta Sūtra of ´ Apastamba belonging to the ¯ Taittirīya Saṁhitā with the commentary of Rudradatta.
+Ediṭby Richard Garbe.
 With new appendix

 containing corrections and emendations to the text by C.G.
 Kashikar.
 Delhi 1983 (second ed.).
 3 vols.